eyeem/Public-API/README.md

 ***
 To authenticated requests, we use OAuth2, and we try to comply to the [latest draft] (http://tools.ietf.org/html/draft-ietf-oauth-v2-23).
 Access Tokens do not expire, at the moment, however, that may also change, and we may start sending `refresh_token` and an `expires` parameter with the `access_token`.

-For the time being, you may pass a `client_id` instead of an access_token to most public `GET`.
-That is subject to change however, between now and the public release.
+For the time being, you may pass a `client_id` parameter, or an `X-Client-Id` header instead of an `access_token` to most public `GET`.
+That is subject to change.

-After your registered app is approved, you can use your client_id and client_secret to generate access tokens.
+After your registered app is approved, you can use your `client_id` and `client_secret` to generate access tokens.
 Here's the OAuth2 authentication process:

 1) Authorization code:
 First, point the browser to `http://www.eyeem.com/oauth/authorize?response_type=code&client_id=Chi6ae5sLes9beCinae5sohM&redirect_uri=http://example.com/callback`